weesvisje/docs/docs/csharp/tutorial/console/2-configuring-commands.md

 ---
-title: '2 - Configuring Commands'
+title: "2 - Configuring Commands"
 ---

 Unlike many UI applications, Console or Command Line applications have limitations to user interactions.
 For example, console applications typically read text commands during a `while` loop as a standard design pattern.
 This section will outline the command line design and set up the loop to allow the user to give continual commands.